May my salary be garnished without a court proceeding?

 my bank required to freeze my account?

-Currently, banks are not required to look at your deposits and withdrawals to determine whether the money in your account is exempt from garnishment.
-Also, state law or a court may require the bank
+Currently, banks are not required to look at your withdrawals and deposits to determine whether the money in your bank account is exempt from garnishment.
+Also, a court or state law may require the

-to freeze your account even if the account has money from exempt federal benefits.
-If that happens you may not be able to take money out of the account until the court or your creditor determines
+bank to freeze your account even if the account has money from exempt federal benefits.
+If that happens you may not be able to take money out of the account until your creditor or the court

-However, as a matter of good business practices, some banks will try to find out, if possible, whether your account contains only exempt funds.
-For example, some banks look at the recent deposits
+However, as a matter of good business practices, if possible some banks will try to find out whether your account contains only exempt funds.
+For example, some banks look at the recent deposits into

-into your account before the garnishment order to see if they are only direct deposits of exempt money like Social Security payments.
-These banks also will notify the debt collector and the court
+your account before the garnishment order to see if they are only direct deposits of exempt money like Social Security payments.
+These banks also will notify the court and debt collector when they

 Due to a garnishment order, my bank froze my bank account and paid money from the account to my creditor, including my Social Security benefit.
 May the bank do this?

-Yes.
-Usually there is a process for you to challenge the garnishment order before your bank pays money in your account to your creditor.
-You can challenge the garnishment by claiming that some or all
+Yes, normally there is a process for you to challenge the garnishment order before your bank pays money in your account to your creditor.
+You can challenge the garnishment by claiming that all or

-of the money in your bank account is exempt from garnishment.
-However, in many cases, state law or the court may require a bank to freeze your account during these proceedings even if the account has
+some of the money in your bank account is exempt from garnishment.
+However, in many cases, the court or the state law may require a bank to freeze your account during these proceedings even if the

-money from exempt federal benefits.
+account has money from exempt federal benefits.
 Banks and others that receive court orders generally must follow the directions of the order that is issued.
-If that happens you may not be able to take money out
+If that happens you may not be able to

-of the account until the court or your creditor makes sure that the money is exempt.
+take money out of the account until your creditor or the court makes sure that the money is exempt.

 In some limited situations, Social Security and other federal benefit funds may be garnished, such as to pay a child support or alimony obligation.
 Also, if your bank account had both federal benefit